2004 German Formula Three Championship

-The 2004 ATS Formel 3 Cup was a multi-event motor racing championship for single-seat open wheel formula racing cars that held across Europe.
+The 2004 ATS Formel 3 Cup was a multi-event motor racing championship for single-seat open wheel formula racing cars that took place across Europe.
 The championship featured drivers competing in two-litre Formula Three racing cars built by Dallara which conform to the technical regulations, or formula, for the championship.
 It was the second edition of the ATS F3 Cup.
 It commenced on 24 April at Hockenheim and ended on 9 October at Oschersleben after nine double-header rounds.

-HS Technik Motorsport driver Bastian Kolmsee clinched both championship and rookie title.
+HS Technik Motorsport driver Bastian Kolmsee clinched both the championship and his rookie title.
 He achieved four wins, to overcome his closest rival Timo Lienemann by nine points, who won two races.
-The third place went to Jan Heylen, who started his season at Lausitz and won six races.
+Third place went to Jan Heylen, who started his season at Lausitz and won six races.
 His JB Motorsport teammate Michael Devaney won races at Oschersleben and Assen.
-Thomas Holzer, who completed the top-five, lost 54 points to Devaney in the main standings.
-Other wins were shared between opening round winner Jan Seyffarth and Jochen Nerpel.
+Thomas Holzer, who completed the top five, lost 54 points to Devaney in the main standings.
+Other wins were shared between the opening round winner Jan Seyffarth and Jochen Nerpel.

 Teams and drivers

-All cars were powered by Opel engines, excepting Seyffarth Motorsport cars that were powered by Renault.
-All drivers competed in Dallara chassis; model listed.
+All cars were powered by Opel engines – except for Seyffarth Motorsport cars that were powered by Renault – and were built on Dallara chassis.

 Race calendar and results

-With the exception of round at TT Circuit Assen, all rounds took place on German soil.
+With the exception of the round at TT Circuit Assen, all rounds took place on German soil.